ebtc-protocol/ebtc/README.md

 - If eBTC fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause eBTC to fall back to Tellor
 - eBTC will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

-### Keeping a sorted list of Cdps ordered by ICR
+### Keeping a sorted list of CDPs ordered by ICR

-eBTC relies on a particular data structure: a sorted doubly-linked list of Cdps that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in eBTC).
+eBTC relies on a particular data structure: a sorted doubly-linked list of CDPs that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral value divided by the amount of debt value.

-This ordered list is critical for gas-efficient redemption sequences and for the `liquidateCdps` sequence, both of which target Cdps in ascending order of ICR.
+This ordered list is critical for gas-efficient redemption sequences and for the `liquidateCdps` sequence, both of which target CDPs in ascending order of ICR.

 The sorted doubly-linked list is found in `SortedCdps.sol`.

-Nodes map to active Cdps in the system - the ID property is the address of a cdp owner.
+Nodes map to active CDPs in the system - the ID property is the address of a CDP owner.
 The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

 ICRs are computed dynamically at runtime, and not stored on the node.
-This is because ICRs of active Cdps change dynamically, when:
+This is because ICRs of active CDPs change dynamically, when:

-- The stETH:BTC price varies, altering the value of the collateral of every Cdp
+- The stETH:BTC price varies, altering the value of the collateral of every CDP
-- A liquidation that redistributes collateral and debt to active Cdps occurs
+- A liquidation that redistributes collateral and debt to active CDPs occurs

-The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active Cdps (though it does decrease the ICR of each active Cdp above the MCR).
+The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active CDPs (though it does decrease the ICR of each active CDP above the MCR).

 The fact that ordering is maintained as redistributions occur, is not immediately obvious: please see the [mathematical proof](https://github.com/liquity/dev/blob/main/papers) which shows that this holds in eBTC.

 A node inserted based on current ICR will maintain the correct position, relative to its peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.

-Nodes also remain sorted as the stETH:BTC price varies, since price fluctuations change the collateral value of each Cdp by the same proportion.
+Nodes also remain sorted as the stETH:BTC price varies, since price fluctuations change the collateral value of each CDP by the same proportion.

-Thus, nodes need only be re-inserted to the sorted list upon a Cdp operation - when the owner adds or removes collateral or debt to their position.
+Thus, nodes need only be re-inserted to the sorted list upon a CDP operation - when the owner adds or removes collateral or debt to their position.

 ### Flow of stETH in eBTC